The Kerr/CFT correspondence and its extensions: a comprehensive review: Scattering from Near-Extremal Black Holes

 We will now assume that quantum gravity states form a representation of both a left and a right-moving Virasoro algebra with generators $L_n$ and $\bar L_n$.
-The value of the right-moving central charge will be irrelevant for our present considerations.
+The value of the central charges are irrelevant for our present considerations.
 At near-extremality, the left sector is thermally excited at the extremal left-moving temperature \eqref{TL}.
-We take as an assumption that the right-moving temperature is of the order of the infinitesimal reduced Hawking temperature.
-As discussed in Sections \ref{sec:nobulkdof} and \ref{sec:freez}, the presence of a right-movers destabilize the near-horizon geometry.
-For the Kerr-Newman black hole, we have \bea T_L = \frac{M^2+a^2}{4\pi J} ,\qquad T_R \sim \tau_H . \eea
+We take as an assumption that the right-moving temperature is on the order of the infinitesimal reduced Hawking temperature.
+As discussed in Sections~\ref{sec:nobulkdof} and \ref{sec:freez}, the presence of right-movers destabilize the near-horizon geometry.
+For the Kerr--Newman black hole, we have \be T_L = \frac{M^2+a^2}{4\pi J} ,\qquad T_R \sim \tau_H . \ee

-In order to match the bulk scattering amplitude for near-extremal Kerr-Newman black holes, the presence of an additional left-moving current algebra is required \cite{Cvetic:2009jn,Hartman:2009nz}.
+In order to match the bulk scattering amplitude for near-extremal Kerr--Newman black holes, the presence of an additional left-moving current algebra is required~\cite{Cvetic:2009jn,Hartman:2009nz}.
 This current algebra is expected from the thermodynamic analysis of charged rotating extremal black holes.
-We indeed obtained in Section \ref{sec:temp} and in Section \ref{sec:microS} that such black holes are characterized by the chemical potential $\mu_L^{J,e}$ defined in \eqref{defmu} associated with the $U(1)_e$ electric current.
-Using the expressions \eqref{TKN}, we find for the Kerr-Newman black hole the value \bea \mu_L^e = - \frac{Q^3}{2J}. \eea
+We indeed obtained in Section~\ref{sec:temp} and in Section~\ref{sec:microS} that such black holes are characterized by the chemical potential $\mu_L^{J,e}$ defined in \eqref{defmu} associated with the $U(1)_e$ electric current.
+Using the expressions \eqref{TKN}, we find for the Kerr--Newman black hole the value \be \mu_L^e = - \frac{Q^3}{2J}. \ee

-As done in \cite{Bredberg:2009pv}, we also assume the presence of a right-moving $U(1)$ current algebra whose zero eigenmode $\bar J_0$ is constrained by the level matching condition \bea \bar J_0 = L_0. \eea The level matching condition is consistent with the fact that the excitations are labeled by three $(\omega,m,q_e)$ instead of four conserved quantities.
+As done in~\cite{Bredberg:2009pv}, we also assume the presence of a right-moving $U(1)$ current algebra, whose zero eigenmode $\bar J_0$ is constrained by the level matching condition \be \bar J_0 = L_0. \ee The level matching condition is consistent with the fact that the excitations are labeled by three $(\omega,m,q_e)$ instead of four conserved quantities.
 The CFT state is then assumed to be at a fixed chemical potential $\mu_R$.
-This right-moving current algebra cannot be detected in the extremal near-horizon geometry in the same way that the right-moving Virasoro algebra cannot be detected, so its existence is conjectural (see however \cite{Castro:2009jf}).
-This right-moving current algebra and the matching condition \eqref{match0} will turn out to be adequate in order to match the gravitational result, as detailed below.
-Note that three-dimensional analogues of this level matching condition appeared in logically independent analyses \cite{Compere:2008cv,Guica:2008aan,Compere:2009zj}.
+This right-moving current algebra cannot be detected in the extremal near-horizon geometry in the same way that the right-moving Virasoro algebra cannot be detected, so its existence is conjectural (see, however,~\cite{Castro:2009jf}).
+This right-moving current algebra and the matching condition~\eqref{match0} will turn out to be adequate to match the gravitational result, as detailed below.